Klathmon/imagemin-webpack-plugin/README.md

 ## Contributing

 The code is written in ES6 using [Javascript Standard Style](https://github.com/feross/standard).
 Feel free to make PRs adding features you want, but please try to follow Standard.
+Also, codumentation/readme PRs are more then welcome!

 ## License